What should we do while we are in Nashville?

 10 Best Places To Shop In Nashville – these shopping spots are the ones that are most often favorited by locals and tourists alike.

-Hatch Show Print – take home a one-of-a-kind souvenir: an official Hatch Show Print poster.
+Hatch Show Print – take home a one-of-a-kind souvenir: an official Hatch Show Print poster!
 Even if you don’t buy anything, you absolutely must step inside this unique shop on Broadway.
+I have several of their super cool posters.

 Best Music In Nashville…